The Far Ultraviolet Background: Interplanetary Medium

 \section{Interplanetary Medium}

+The entire Solar system is moving into a local interstellar cloud at a velocity of about 25 km\,s$^{-1}$.
+From high-resolution spectroscopic UV studies the following properties of the interstellar cloud have been deduced: neutral H density of 0.1\,cm$^{-3}$, temperature of 7000\,K and 50\% ionization fraction \citep{frs11,gj17}.
+These properties seem to have physical attributes similar to the WNM, albeit with a high fractional ionization and also a low column density.
+While astronomers refer to this cloud as the ``very local" ISM (VLISM) planetary astronomers call this medium as the interplanetary medium (IPM).

 The Sun has a weak wind, about $10^{-14}\,M_\odot\,{\rm yr}^{-1}$.
 The wind is correlated with solar activity and also has dependence on solar latitude and longitude \citep{pb04}.
-At 1\,AU, the typical properties are as follows: electron density, $n_e$ of 3--10\,${\rm cm^{-3}}$, magnetic field strength of 10--370\,$\mu$G and temperature of $10^5\,$K. By the time the wind reaches Earth it is supersonic, $v_{\rm wind}\sim 500\,{\rm km\,s^{-1}}$.
-For a spherical and steady wind, conservation of mass leads to a decrease in density as $r^{-2}$.
-The solar wind is neither steady nor spherically symmetric.
-However, averaged over a solar cycle, $n_e\propto r^{-2}$ where $r$ is the heliocentric radius.
+At 1\,AU, the typical properties are as follows: electron density, $n_e$ of 3--10\,${\rm cm^{-3}}$, magnetic field strength of 10--370\,$\mu$G and temperature of $10^5\,$K. By the time the wind reaches Earth it is supersonic, $v_{\rm wind}\approx 500\,{\rm km\,s^{-1}}$.

-The entire Solar system is moving into a local interstellar cloud at a velocity of about 25 km\,s$^{-1}$.
-Incoming neutral particles scatter solar Ly$\alpha$ photons and create a spatially structured haze \citep{bf70}.
-Planetary astronomers call this medium as the interplanetary medium (IPM).
-The present picture of an incoming interstellar wind was deduced by detection of anisotropic Ly$\alpha$ by OGO-5 \citep{bb71,tk71} and refined by IBEX using {\it in situ} measurements of He~I \citep{pbl+13}.
-The ``downwind" direction of the wind in ecliptic longitude ($\lambda)$ and latitude ($\beta$) coordinates is $79^\circ$ and $-5^\circ$, corresponding to Galactic coordinates $l=185^\circ$ and $b=-12^\circ$ \citep{pbl+13}.
-The upwind direction is then $l=5^\circ$ and $b=12^\circ$ which corresponds to a direction just ``above" Scorpius constellation but ``below" Ophiuchus.
-From high-resolution spectroscopic UV studies the following properties of the interstellar cloud have been deduced: neutral H density of 0.1\,cm$^{-3}$, temperature of 7000\,K and 50\% ionization \citep{frs11}.
-These properties seem to have physical attributes similar to the WNM, albeit with a very low column density.